 The multiple-choice question feature has gone through a recent update that will make grading an easier experience for your team.
 In short, all formats will now be auto-graded and will save your team loads of grading time!
 To take a deeper look into these changes, keep scrolling to read over our guide that illustrates in which ways multiple-choice questions can be used.

-The single-answer format is the ability to list multiple answer choices, with only one being the correct answer.
+The single-answer format is the ability to list more than one answer choice, with only one being the correct answer.